department-of-veterans-affairs/va.gov-team/products/ask-va/design/Statuses and triggers.md

 # Ask VA statuses and triggers

-Last updated by @tygindraux @t-michaud: October 26, 2023
+Last updated by @beckyphung on November 6, 2023

 This documents describes different Ask VA inquiry statuses and when they are assigned.